Spectral Clustering, Bayesian Spanning Forest, and Forest Process: Model-based Extensions to Forest Model

 Tabel S.1 shows the results.
 We use the K-means function from the native R library, the Mclust function in the MCLUST package \citep{scrucca2016mclust} for various Gaussian mixture models, the hddc function in HDclassif \citep{berge2012hdclassif} package for Gaussian mixture models with near low-rank covariance matrices, and the specc function from the kernlab package \citep{karatzoglou2004kernlab} for the spectral clustering algorithm.
 For those spectral clustering algorithms, we use $w_i$'s as the sparse representation estimated from the lasso regression, without imposing a low-cardinality constraint.
 For the latent forest model, we use $z_i$'s with cardinality constraint at $d=4$.

 Clearly, for this high-dimensional dataset, clustering the sparse representation $z_i$'s (or $w_i$'s) instead of $y_i$'s has a significantly improved accuracy.
-Interestingly, we found that K-means on those $w_i$'s producing much worse results than all the spectral clustering algorithms.
+Interestingly, we found that K-means on those $w_i$'s produce much worse results than all the spectral clustering algorithms.
 This suggests that forest models (as a generative model for spectral clustering) give a better fit to those $w_i$'s, compared to the Gaussian mixture models (as a generative model for K-means).
 Lastly, compared to the existing spectral clustering algorithms using similarity $|w_{i,j}| + |w_{j,i}|$ \citep{vidal2011subspace} or $({w_i}' w_j)_+$ \citep{wu2014spectral}, imposing a cardinality constraint seemed to further improve the signal that is helpful for clustering.
 To verify this, we also conducted spectral clustering using similarity $({z_i}' z_j)_+$ and obtained almost the same clustering accuracy as the one from the latent forest model.

-As shown in Figure S.2, for this high-dimensional dataset, the pairwise Euclidean distance $\|y_i-y_j\|_2$'s are too noisy to be used for clustering, the inner-product on the sparse $z_i$ has much less noise, and the pairwise co-assignment probability matrix produces a very clear partition of 10 clusters.
+As shown in Figure S.2, for this high-dimensional dataset, the pairwise Euclidean distance $\|y_i-y_j\|_2$'s are too noisy to be used for clustering, the inner product on the sparse $z_i$ has much less noise, and the pairwise co-assignment probability matrix produces a very clear partition of 10 clusters.